andifalk/microservices-auth-authz-spring-security/intro-labs/auth-code-demo/README.md

 [OAuth 2.0 Authorization Framework Spec](https://tools.ietf.org/html/rfc6749#section-4.1).

 1. The flow starts with the authorization request, this redirects to the authorization server.
-   Here the user logs in using his credentials and approves a consent page
+   Here the user logs in using his credentials (and optionally approves a consent page)
 2. After successfully logging in a 302 HTTP redirect request with the authorization code is being sent through to the browser which redirects to the callback entry point provided by the client application
 3. Now the client application send a token request to the authorization server to exchange